TimS-ml/My-Algo/Educative/Note.md

 fix sum, find shortest size sub arr fix `<= k` distinct character, find longest size sub arr fix distinct character, no repeat, find longest size sub arr

+## Key
+fixed size or dynamic size ?
+  - relationship to the parameters ?
+How to def start and end ?
+  - if dynamic, when to shrink ? when to stop shrink ? define of start and end ? freq dict or index dict ?